The Captain’s License Drug Test: A Step-by-Step Guide to Avoiding Application Delays

 The OUPV Near Coastal with Great Lakes Endorsement allows you to operate on the inland waterways, Great Lakes, and up to 100 miles offshore.

-The Six-Pack Inland license can be upgraded to a Near Coastal license once 90 days of experience seaward of the U.S. Boundary has been achieved, along with taking another written examination.
+The Six-Pack Inland license can be upgraded to a Near Coastal license once 90 days of experience seaward of the U.S. Boundary have been achieved, along with taking another written examination.

 The OUPV Near Coastal license is valid on U.S. inland waterways, excluding the Great Lakes, and up to 100 miles offshore.